A. K. M. Saidul Haque Chowdhury

 A. K. M. Saidul Haque Chowdhury is a Bangladeshi agronomist and educationist.
-He was a professor in the Department of Agronomy, Bangladesh Agricultural University and a third vice-chancellor of the Noakhali University of Science and Technology.
+He was a professor in the Department of Agronomy, Bangladesh Agricultural University and the third vice-chancellor of the Noakhali University of Science and Technology.

 Career

 Chowdhury taught in the Department of Agronomy at Bangladesh Agricultural University.
 He served as a member of the Board of Regents of Mawlana Bhashani Science and Technology University, among other important positions.

 Chowdhury served as the third Vice-Chancellor of Noakhali University of Science and Technology from 2010 to 2014.